Bladder, injury of

 A 0% rating requires: Rate as voiding dysfunction..
 A 60% rating requires: Bladder injury residuals: Requiring indwelling urinary catheter; or renal failure secondary to bladder dysfunction; or total urinary incontinence requiring continuous use of absorbent pads..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Bladder, injury of?
+What evidence supports a higher rating for Bladder, injury of?

-What is the C&P exam like for Bladder, injury of?
+What happens at the C&P exam for Bladder, injury of?

 Get a Personalized Rating Analysis